Sam-Coder128/Programming_Practice/README.md

 StructArrayX.c - Access and initialize structure of array using the dot operator(.)
 SignedUnsigned.c - How signed unsigned integer types work.
 StringCreate.c - Demonstrates different ways of string creation.
+StringTraversal.c - Shows Pointer traversal of a string in C prints every letter.